baileye/azure-machine-learning-pixstor-siggraph/README.md

     - `su - search -c 'python /opt/arcapix/search/middleware/src/arcapix/search/tools/finder.py remove /mmfs1/data --exclude=".ctdb/*,.policytmp/*,proxies/*,logs/*,apfs/*" '`
     - `su - search -c 'python /opt/arcapix/search/middleware/src/arcapix/search/tools/finder.py add /mmfs1/data'`
     - In normal usage, as content is added to PixStor the plugins are executed automatically
-- Go to your PixStor GUI and search for something you expect to be in one of your images :)
+- Go to your PixStor GUI and search for some text you expect to be in one of your images :)
     - #TODO: Add gif of pixStor gui search, show metadata added from computer vision